Kitchen Extension Guide

 A full double-storey extension could add up to 11% onto the value of the house.

-Yes, an architect will establish the best way to incorporate the style of the current house into the extension creating a seamless design while also understanding the legal side of the plans.
+Not always, but an architect can establish the best way to incorporate the style of the current house into the extension, creating a seamless design while also understanding the legal side of the plans.

 Legally, not all the time.
 Morally, it probably would be best, considering there will be a prolonged period of noise, dust, and general construction disturbances that could affect their lives.
 It is always best to check with them.